This Is Gordon Ramsay's #1 Summer Cooking Trick

 Ramsay's grilling tutorial all takes place in his gorgeous backyard at his grill by the pool.
 In 10 minutes, he manages to provide dozens of burger grilling tips that usually only come with years of experience.
 He explains every single step from what type of beef to use in our patties all the way to how best to assemble the cooked burgers with all the fixings on the bun.
 Gordon is so detailed with his instructions that he even tells us specifically where on the grill to place our burgers, which is something we’ve never even thought about.

-With all the insider information from Gordon's video, we too might be able to make juicy burgers that will have our neighbors knocking down our doors for a bite.
-Although, we'll probably be less inclined to share since our neighbors aren't famous.
+With all the insider information from Gordon's video, we too might be able to make juicy burgers that will have our neighbours knocking down our doors for a bite.
+Although, we'll probably be less inclined to share since our neighbours aren't famous.
 Let's be honest, a perfectly grilled buttered burger isn't something you hand out to just anybody.

 Advertisement